nabla0001/mnist.rnn/README.md

 ## Limitations & improvements

-The simple model here is trained fully via teacher forcing which means that at each time step it receives the "correct" observed pixel from each training example as input.
+The simple model hereEv is trained fully via teacher forcing which means that at each time step it receives the "correct" observed pixel from each training example as input.
 The advantage is this approach is that it provides strong supervision and the model learns fast.